xtanaa001/Xiaoqi-Homepage/content/publications_type.md

 title: PUBLICATIONS (By Type)
 ---

-> My research strives to  address systems challenges at the intersection of computation and sustainability.
+> My research strives to  address systems challenges at the intersection of _computation_ and _sustainability_.
 Specifically, I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to IoT, energy, and transportation.

 > For more details, see my publications below [[by type]](/publications_type) or [[by year]](/publications_year)